aaronlmathis/pySQLExport-gui/README.md

 ### Exporting Data

 1. **Export Selection:** Select the rows you wish to export, or choose to export all rows.
-2. **Export Format:** Choose the desired export format from the options available (CSV, JSON, HTML, XML, Excel).
+2. **Export Format:** Choose the desired export format from the options available (CSV, JSON, HTML, XML, Excel, Parquet, HDF5).
 3. **Save File:** A file dialog will prompt you to choose the save location.

 ![pySQLExport Export Menu](images/pySQLExport_Export_Menu.png)